aws/aws-cdk/packages/aws-cdk-lib/README.md

-# monocdk Experiment
+# AWS Cloud Development Kit Library

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-An __experiment__ to bundle all of the CDK into a single module.

-> :warning: Please don't use this module unless you are interested in providing
-> feedback about this experience.
+The AWS CDK construct library provides APIs to define your CDK application and add CDK constructs to the application.

 ## Usage

+### Upgrade from CDK 1.x

+When upgrading from CDK 1.x, remove all dependencies to individual CDK packages from your dependencies file and follow the rest of the sections.

 ### Installation

-To try out `monocdk-experiment` replace all references to CDK Construct Libraries (most `@aws-cdk/*` packages) in your `package.json` file with a single entrey referring to `monocdk-experiment`.
+Add a single entry in your dependencies list to this package.

 You also need to add a reference to the `constructs` library, according to the kind of project you are developing: